 PLAYBACK THEATRE NOW in Western MA

-Playback focuses on the essence of the emotion and message of the drama.
+Playback Theatre focuses on the essence of the emotion and message of the characters and drama.
 How can we be honest and authentic on a deep level?
 It works with sound and movement as a basis for using language, eliciting empathetic listening, creativity, and articulation.
 To witness your story played out is deeply moving—as is witnessing and playing back other's stories.
 People often experience the archetypal nature of everyone’s stories.
 There are many levels of engagement; you can participate as much as you want or don’t want--witnessing is very powerful.
 Playback is often very healing personally and can also be used to heal social and societal wounds.

 These get togethers are open to the community.
 Our intention is to find committed members to form a troupe who want to build skill and depth, continue to offer these community get togethers, and to do performances for different populations to create connection and social change.
 If you are interested in being part of the committed troupe, let us know.

-Cost $10-20.
-If money is a problem, workstudy is available.
+If money is a problem, please let us know and we can work something out.
+Workstudy is available.

 Sky Halm has been teaching and performing theatre improv for decades.
 She has been part of numerous troupes, most recently focusing on comedy improv.
 She has a great affection for Playback Theatre.

 Gineen Cooper is a visual and movement artist, who finds inspiration in Meditation, Buddhism, Jungian theory, Native American spirituality, feminism and poetry, and philosophical expression.
-She has practiced Playback Theatre and as been in the Survivor Theatre project.
+She has practiced Playback Theatre and has been in the Survivor Theatre project.